-The average American plans to spend $998 this winter holiday season, according to the National Retail Federation.
-This means it will be a busy time for both online and brick and mortar retailers.
+The average American plans to spend $998 on gifts and other holiday items this holiday season, according to the National Retail Federation.
+While that’s not as high as pre-pandemic years, it will still be a busy time for both online and brick and mortar retailers.

 - Stay aware and walk with a purpose.
 No matter how stressed or rushed you may feel, take a breath and pay attention to your surroundings.
 Before heading out to your car, have your keys ready.
 Then, you won’t need to set your purse or packages down to fumble around for them.
 If you feel unsafe walking alone in the parking facilities, request a security guard to escort you.